Overview

 SERVER_NAME | ☑️ | The name of the Komodo Server where a Stack is located | |

-HOST_PARENT_PATH | ☑️ | The parent directory on the host where stack folders are located. | |
+HOST_DIR | ☑️ | The parent directory on the host that mounted into the Komodo Import container | |

-WRITE_ENV | - | false | Write the contents of found .env files to Komodo Environment.
+WRITE_ENV | - | true | Write the contents of found .env files to Komodo Environment.
 Likely want this as true . |

 COMPOSE_FILE_GLOB | - | **/{compose,docker-compose}*.y?(a)ml | The glob pattern to use for finding files for Files Paths in Stack config |